Musings of a Brief Spring

 I teetered on the precipice, my toes growing numb in the brisk wind.
 I had forgotten how I gotten there, but all that was behind me.
 Something beckoned.
 Something compelled.
 Something drew me; something inside me pulled and pushed me like an oscillating pendulum in my unconscious.
 I was hypnopompic, that much I could realize, but like the terrifying restraints of sleep paralysis, I could not find escape from the altered state.
 But it was beautiful.

 On my perch, my crow’s nest overlooking the city skyline, I was a king.
-I surveyed my land with a growing fulfilment, an approbation to a life-long, imaginary achievement.
+I surveyed my land with a growing fulfillment, an approbation to a life-long, imaginary achievement.
 At that height, the existential zenith of my youth transcended.
 This was the apogee of my life.
 This was my divine apotheosis in physical form.
 This was my life at its greatest, height and all.
 With that fleeting, final thought, I stepped off the ledge, and it was beautiful.

 Contrary to popular belief, weightlessness is a myth, at least at fifty feet.
 Air resistance is a slight and unequal impediment to gravity’s strong hand; it is not a defiance nor concession to force, but a loving, embracing companion to falling.